1. Avoid highly leveraged businesses. Focus on strong balance sheets.

-5. The best asset a firm has is its brand and the fund will tilt towards companies with strong brands.
+5. The best asset a firm has is its brand.
+Buy strong domestic and global brands.

 7. Be fearful about any investment being hyped in the media and market.

-8. Always analyse an investment for its intrinsic value alone.
-Often, fast growing companies at high historic multiples represent the best long-term value opportunities
+8. Always analyse an investment for its intrinsic future value alone.

-9. Look to re-invest dividends when a firm offers discounted shares.
+9. Look to re-invest dividends and participate in Share Purchase Plans when a company offers discounted shares.

 10. Keep low levels of cash.
-The best hedge against volatility and downside risk is to own great businesses.
-Capitalism will do the rest.
+The best hedge against volatility is to own great businesses.

 11. Avoid shorting stocks and hedging with options.
 As tempting as it sometimes is to bet against a company or the economy, capitalism is generally a great tool for growth.